 At the time of a revenue determination, we will calculate the CESS for the regulatory control period just ending.
 We will also undertake an ex post review (which could lead to exclusions from the RAB) at this time:

-- for the first three years of the regulatory control period and the last two years of the regulatory control period preceding that for non-ISP projects; and - for the period in which a TNSP has incurred capex in relation to an actionable ISP project, or stage of an actionable ISP project, that is substantially completed, for reviewable ISP projects.
+- for the period in which a TNSP has incurred capex in relation to an actionable ISP project, or stage of an actionable ISP project, that is substantially completed, for reviewable ISP projects.